 Botanical: Origanum vulgare

-Oregano, also known as Wild Marjoram or Spanish Thyme, is an important culinary herb native to Eurasia and the Mediterranean.
+Oregano, is an important culinary herb native to Eurasia and the Mediterranean.
 It plays a major role in the Mediterranean diet.
 The name oregano for the spice and the botanical genus, Origanum for the plant is derived from the Greek words oros – for mountain and another Greek word – ganos, for joy – thus the herb can be said to be “joy of the mountain”.
 The ancient herbal records say that oregano is referred to as Wild Marjoram, which can be confused with the herb known today as wild marjoram, Thymus mastichina, which is a wild-growing species of thyme.”

-Oregano has a long history of supporting health use as it contains natural oils and chemicals like thymol, pinene, carvacrol, caryophyllene, and others.
+This herb has a long history of supporting wellness as it contains natural oils and chemicals like thymol, pinene, carvacrol, caryophyllene, and others.
 In addition, it is packed with iron, manganese, calcium, omega-3 fatty acids, vitamins C and K, and fiber.

 The researchers administered capsules containing different intakes of oregano extract to 20 young healthy men aged 18 to 45.
 The extract was given two times a day for five days.